Skip to main content

 Updating and pushing modals

-You can dynamically update a view inside of a modal by calling views.update and passing the view ID returned in the previous views.open call.
+You can dynamically update a view inside of a modal by calling the views.update API method and passing the view ID returned in the previous views.open API method call.

 private_metadata = "any str data you want to store"